On a given volume configuration, certain I/O characteristics drive the performance

 IOPS are a unit of measure representing input/output operations per second.
 The operations are measured in KiB, and the underlying drive technology determines the maximum amount of data that a volume type counts as a single I/O. I/O size is capped at 256 KiB for SSD volumes and 1,024 KiB for HDD volumes because SSD volumes handle small or random I/O much more efficiently than HDD volumes.

-When small I/O operations are physically contiguous, Amazon EBS attempts to merge them into a single I/O up to the maximum size.
-For example, for SSD volumes, a single 1,024 KiB I/O operation would count as 4 operations, while 256 I/O operations at 4 KiB each would count as 64 operations.
-However, 256 random I/O operations at 4 KiB each would count as 256 operations.
+When small I/O operations above 32 KiB are physically contiguous, Amazon EBS attempts to merge them into a single I/O up to the maximum size.
+For example, for SSD volumes, a single 1,024 KiB I/O operation counts as 4 operations (1,024÷256=4), while 8 contiguous I/O operations at 32 KiB each count as 1operation (8×32=256).
+However, 8 random I/O operations at 32 KiB each count as 8 operations.
+Each I/O operation under 32 KiB counts as 1 operation.

 Similarly, for HDD-backed volumes, both a single 1,024 KiB I/O operation and 8 sequential 128 KiB operations would count as one operation.
 However, 8 random 128 KiB I/O operations would count as 8 operations.